SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 You can temporarily suspend tenants.
 Suspending tenants blocks any access to this tenant, regardless whether the access is from devices, users or other applications.

-To suspend a tenant, click **Suspend** in the context menu of the tenant, accessible through the 3-dot icon.
+To suspend a tenant, click **Suspend** in the context menu of the tenant, accessible through the menu icon.

 In the upcoming dialog confirm the suspension by clicking **Ok** and entering your password.
 The tenant will be shown with a red cross icon.
 As part of suspending the tenant, an informational email is sent to the tenant administrator if an email address is configured for that administrator.